The draft programme for Hazmat 2018 is now available to view below or can be downloaded.

 This workshop will focus on emergency response tactics and control measures for incidents involving corrosives.
 The presenters, Bob Hark and Rob Mitchell developed the UK Fire and Rescue Service 'Hazmat National Operational Guidance'; and so, the session will include the amended National Operational Guidance on corrosive materials which is due to be released in March 2018.
 The session will also include case studies and demonstrations.

 Workshop D – Corrosive attacks: Explaining Project Diffuse

 Max per session: 40

 This presentation will give a basic explanation of Project Diffuse; a popular multi-agency demonstration aimed at training the private sector on how to manage the threat of a corrosive attack and how to support First Responders in an incident.

 Types of delegate that would benefit from this session: emergency planners, public/private partnership organisers and front-line officers.

-Workshop E – Use of DIM Equipment: an introduction to the GC-MS technique
+Workshop E – An introduction to the GC-MS technique